yw-fang/yw-fang.github.io/_pages/about.md

 # 💬 Research Interest
 - **(1) Synthesis of bioactive compounds** with high values using photo-catalysts, enzymes and radical reactions.
-- ** (2) Nature products** isolation, characterization and their bioactivities, including antioxidant, anti-aging, anti-virus and enzymes inhibition activities.
+- **(2) Nature products** isolation, characterization and their bioactivities, including antioxidant, anti-aging, anti-virus and enzymes inhibition activities.
-- ** (3) Synthesis of luminescent molecular and nanoprobes** for sensing of reactive oxygen species of biological and environmental concerns.
+- **(3) Synthesis of luminescent molecular and nanoprobes** for sensing of reactive oxygen species of biological and environmental concerns.
-- **（4）Chemical principles** behind the bioactive compounds in food systems.
+- **(4）Chemical principles** behind the bioactive compounds in **food systems**.

 # 💻 Internships